Illias-b/House-Price-Prediction/README.md

 ### Feature Selection

-Features with strong correlations were prioritized for the model.
+Features with strong correlations were prioritised for the model.
 Specifically, 'Distance to the nearest MRT station' was identified as a key predictive feature.

 ![image](https://github.com/Illias-b/House-Price-Prediction/assets/33836566/7f8d3661-e7ef-4953-84a5-2d19665bfdb2)